PoisotLab/ms_betadiversity_response/README.md

 Contribution to Beta Diversity [@Legendre2013BetDiv] approach to understand how environment changes drive network dissimilarity [@Poisot2017HosPar].

-This later component originates in unique species introducing their unique interactions both between themselves, and with species that are common to both networks.
-CONTINUE WITH BETA ST
+Yet, the precise meaning of $\beta_{st}$, namely the importance of species turnover in the overall dissimilarity, has been difficult to capture, and a source of confusion for some practitioners.
+This is not particularly surprising, as this component of the decomposition responds to unique species introducing their unique interactions both between themselves, and with species that are common to both networks.
+For this reason, it is important to come up with guidelines for the interpretation of this measure, and how to use it to extract ecological insights.

 Furthermore, much like the definition of $\beta$-diversity in all its forms is a contentious topic amongst community ecologists [see *e.g.* @Tuomisto2010DivBet],